rockettheme/docs/Docs/grav/themes/myriad/particle_video.md

 ---
-title: Anacron: Video Particle
+title: Myriad: Video Particle
-description: Your Guide to Recreating Elements of the Anacron Demo for Grav
+description: Your Guide to Recreating Elements of the Myriad Demo for Grav
-breadcrumb: /grav:Grav/!themes:Themes/anacron:Anacron
+breadcrumb: /grav:Grav/!themes:Themes/myriad:Myriad

 ---